OzkanInonlu/OzkanInonlu/README.md

 - 👋 Hi, I’m @OzkanInonlu
-- 👀 I’m interested in Python, Java, C, and Cyber Security
+- 👀 I’m interested in Python, Java, Django, and Cyber Security
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Django
-- 💞️ I’m looking to collaborate on new things and increasing my knowledge.
+- 💞️ I’m looking to collaborate on new things and broaden my knowledge.
 - 📫 How to reach me ; @ ozkaanmax@gmail.com

 <!---